Frequently Asked Questions

 What has Toys“R”Us, Inc. done to ensure compliance with the Consumer Product Safety Improvement Act (CPSIA)?

 When it became apparent that more needed to be done to improve product safety, and as lawmakers worked actively toward finalizing this much-needed legislation, Toys“R”Us, Inc. moved quickly and decisively to enhance its own industry-leading rigorous quality assurance standards.
 We implemented additional tough safety standards for products sold in our stores, including testing by an accredited laboratory, date-coding on all products and stringent guidelines for content of lead and other heavy metals in surface coatings and substrate materials.
-Among other changes, we alerted manufacturers that by the end of 2008, juvenile products shipped to our stores must be produced without the addition of phthalates which have raised concerns about infant safety.
+Among other changes, we alerted manufacturers that by the end of 2008, baby products shipped to our stores must be produced without the addition of phthalates which have raised concerns about infant safety.

 What does Toys“R”Us, Inc. do to ensure that its suppliers ship safe products to store shelves?

 Toys“R”Us, Inc. has long held vendors accountable for meeting our strict safety standards.
 If a vendor does not meet our standards, we take immediate action, including, when warranted, termination of our relationship with them.
-We also have mandated that our manufacturers have their products tested by an accredited laboratory before they leave the country of origin for a variety of potential safety concerns including lead, cadmium, small parts, sharp edges, flammability and other hazards, in accordance with state/federal law..
+We also have mandated that our manufacturers have their products tested by an accredited third-party laboratory before they leave the country of origin for a variety of potential safety concerns including lead, cadmium, small parts, sharp edges, flammability and other hazards, in accordance with state/federal law.

 What specifically are your product safety standards?